 What Does This Mean?

-Securities brokers like Emil Skyba sometimes make alterations on their customers’ financial documents as it allows them to better serve their own interests.
+Some less than scrupulous securities brokers sometimes make alterations on their customers’ financial documents as it allows them to better serve their own interests.
 Customers of member firms fill out financial information documenting their investment objectives, net worth, liquidity needs, and more.
 Sometimes, brokers who want to execute transactions for customers outside the scope of their stated investment objectives and financial situation alter customer records.
 This is because it tricks their member firm into thinking these customers are suited for more aggressive trading.

 Oakes & Fosher Can Help